This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 Fox ESS is the more affordable option across inverter and battery.
 The gap on a full installed system is roughly £500–1,000, depending on battery capacity and installer margins.
 Whether that saving justifies accepting a less mature monitoring platform and smaller community is the central trade-off.

-Who should choose GivEnergy?
+Who historically chose GivEnergy?

-GivEnergy is likely the better fit if:
+Pre-administration, GivEnergy was the better fit if:

 GivEnergy All-in-One 9.5kWh Battery